SharieRhea/SharieRhea.github.io/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## TODO

+[ ] allow clicking on a project card to lead to the project's showcase page

+[ ] resize project title on mobile to be smaller
+[ ] fix text vertical alignment on project link buttons

+[ ] add project cards to desktop view, 2 side-by-side